Categories of Special Interest

 In Use As

-A gate lodge not only surviving as an interesting relic of the Solsborough House estate following the destruction (1933) and subsequent demolition (1980) of the eponymous country house (see 15702017), but also clearly illustrating the continued development or "improvement" of the estate by General Solomon Richards (1817-1905) with the architectural value of the composition, one recalling contemporary gate lodges nearby (see 15702019; 15702021), confirmed by such attributes as the compact plan form centred on a canopied doorcase; the "pointed" profile of the openings underpinning a "picturesque" theme; and the decorative timber work embellishing the roofline.
-Having been successfully "restored" following a prolonged period of unoccupancy or neglect, the elementary form and massing survive intact together with substantial quantities of the original or sympathetically replicated fabric, thus upholding the character or integrity of a gate lodge making a pleasing visual statement in a sylvan street scene.
+A gate lodge not only surviving as an interesting relic of the Solsborough House estate following the destruction (1933) and subsequent demolition (1980) of the eponymous country house (see 15702017), but also clearly illustrating the continued development or "improvement" of the estate by General Solomon Richards (1817-1905) with the architectural value of the composition confirmed by such attributes as the compact plan form centred on a canopied doorcase; the "pointed" profile of the openings underpinning a "picturesque" theme; and the decorative timber work embellishing the roof.
+Having been successfully restored following a prolonged period of neglect in the later twentieth century, the form and massing survive intact together with substantial quantities of the original or sympathetically replicated fabric, thus upholding the character or integrity of a gate lodge making a pleasing visual statement in a sylvan street scene (cf. 15702019; 15702021).
+NOTE: The three gate lodges replaced three vacant "gate houses" owned by Reverend Solomon Richards (1787-1866) and valued at 10s. in the Primary Valuation of Ireland (1853).